COGNITIVE PSYCHOLOGY WITH RESEARCH METHODS 1 - 2022/3

 Thinking and problem solving

-In addition to the programme of weekly lectures students will be required to attend two research based seminars, which will provide them with an opportunity to integrate their developing knowledge of cognitive psychology with practical research skills.
-In the first seminar we will introduce students to the research area, explain the design of the current experiment and collect the data.
-In the second seminar we will enter and analyse the data, discuss the results and the implications of our findings and provide guidance on how to write the findings in the form of a scientific poster.
+In addition to the programme of weekly lectures students will be required to attend research based seminars, which will provide them with an opportunity to integrate their developing knowledge of cognitive psychology with practical research skills.
+In these seminars we will introduce students to the research area, conduct an experiment, discuss the experiment and theory, and discuss the scientific poster assignment.

 |Assessment type||Unit of assessment||Weighting|